When you play Wargroove you will encounter the following styles of play.

 - Turn based games differ from real time games in that each player is given a distinct turn in which to act.
 Some include a timer to limit the amount of time that a player takes while the other player is waiting.

-- Tactical games are a subgenre of strategy games that focus more on operational warfare, military style tactics, and troop placement.
-They focus more on logistics and production than on combat, and can at times feature complex battlefield tactics.
+- In a tactical style of game players focus more on operational warfare, military style tactics, and troop placement.
+They usually focus more on logistics and production than on combat, and can at times feature complex battlefield tactics.

 Port Forward Wargroove

 When you are playing Wargroove you might need to forward some ports in your router.
 Forwarding ports is a useful trick in gaming because it can really help to make your network connection most stable and on occasion even faster.
 Routers were not designed to allow incoming network requests and some games can play tremendously better if an incoming connection is forwarded through the router to the game.

 Before you can forward a port you need to know the following things:

 - The IP address of your router.

 - A list of TCP and UDP ports that need to be forwarded.